stepherg/bbfdm/bbfdmd/README.md

     }
 }
 ```
+> NOTE1: `bbfdmd` CLI mode is an experimentation feature and it can be updated later.

-> NOTE: If `-I` option is not passed when starting `bbfdmd`, so configuration options will be loaded from the default [INPUT.JSON](../../json/input.json) located in '/etc/bbfdm/input.json'.
+> NOTE2: If `-I` option is not passed when starting `bbfdmd`, so configuration options will be loaded from the default [INPUT.JSON](../../json/input.json) located in '/etc/bbfdm/input.json'.

 * To see a list of arguments supported by `bbfdmd` use: